CityOfBoston Official An official website of the City of Boston

 Learn more about our most recent engagement, and our 2018–2021 engagement.
 For updates and notifications on PLAN: Mattapan, please sign up for our email list under “Stay Connected” found in the toolbar.

-The BPDA is planning to deliver new zoning to fulfill the plan recommendations within the next year as part of the citywide squares and corridors initiative and as part of a specialized zoning feasibility study focused on neighborhood residential areas in Mattapan to address ADUs.
+New zoning has been implemented to fulfill the plan recommendations as part of the citywide squares and streets initiative and as part of a specialized zoning feasibility study focused on neighborhood residential areas in Mattapan to address ADUs.

 Squares + Streets Zoning